Insulating a Victorian terrace in London: a practical guide

 Airtightness means controlling where air comes in and out, rather than letting it move through cracks.
 Leaky homes feel colder because warm air escapes quickly and cold air enters through gaps.

 This does not mean sealing the house shut.
 It means creating a continuous layer that stops unwanted draughts while allowing managed ventilation.
-Your airtightness and ventilation article will sit perfectly alongside this topic for anyone who wants to explore the detail.

 3. Balance insulation with ventilation